titoBouzout/dom-flair/readme.md

 It does not pretend to validate everything, just the annoying things that could cause problems.

-It has defined a function to validate complete classes attached to an element togheter, but currenly does not validate anything.
+It has defined a function to validate complete classes attached to an element together, but currently does not validate anything.

 Outdated stuff: